hutchresearch/fly/README.md

   * log - condor's logging
   * out - the contents of your command's standard out
   * sh - the wrapper script that actually calls your command(s)
+* The *.out files are buffered and may only be written once the job has completed.

 ### Condor Documentation:
 * [Condor: General](https://htcondor.readthedocs.io/en/stable/)